rmencattini/file-upload-golang/README.md

  curl -F "file=@bash.txt" localhost:3000/file/
 ```
 4. You can check a few things from the minio admin console:
- 5. It has been upload in multiple shards with the proper size
+ 5. It has been uploaded in multiple shards with the proper size
  6. If you download some files, they are encrypted
 5. Retrieve the full decrypted file:
 ```bash